mlang/bmc/README.txt

 How all of this should be done is still rather open, because the necessary algorithms have partly not been explored yet.
-We do the disambiguation of note values in place already, which allows for a rather approximated playback codepath which is very useful for debugging and first steps of experimentation with the codebase.
+We do the disambiguation of note values already, which allows for a rather approximated playback codepath which is very useful for debugging and first steps of experimentation with the codebase.
 We also calculate actual octaves already, which makes the playback alot more useable.
 But, for instance,